 Is Your Patient a Victim of Human Trafficking?

 Although trafficking victims rarely find opportunities to interact with others without approval from the abuser, research shows that an overwhelming majority of victims see a medical or dental professional during captivity.
-A visit to a physician or dental practice provides a rare opportunity for an individual to receive help.
+A visit to a medical or dental practice provides a rare opportunity for an individual to receive help.

-- Poor dental hygiene.
+- Poor physical and dental hygiene.

 - Anxiety, depression, or insomnia.